Bullfrog Beer (USBC 46-4)

 Adolph Dirian, circa 1937.

 Monarch tried different tactics in their marketing.
 They used local loyalties, asking people to “Be Loyal to their Local Community.”
 They also marketed Malvaz longer than most other breweries marketed such “Malt Tonics.”
-Most companies dropped such beers as soon as prohibition ended, as if they had been tainted.
-Malvaz was advertised as perfect for the person who was “tied, had no appetite, were losing weight or couldn’t sleep.”
-The 1937 ad continued “Summer months will be a pleasure, not an ordeal if you enjoy a keener appetite, increased weight and relief from jangled nerves.”
-Such “health” ads quickly fell out of favor after prohibition.
-Certainly few beers advertised that they would help you gain weight.
+Most companies dropped such beers as soon as Prohibition ended, as if they had been tainted.
+Malvaz was advertised as perfect for the person who was “tired, had no appetite, were losing weight or couldn’t sleep.”
+A 1937 Malvaz ad continued “Summer months will be a pleasure, not an ordeal if you enjoy a keener appetite, increased weight and relief from jangled nerves.”
+Such “health” ads quickly fell out of favor after Prohibition.
+Certainly few beers advertised that they would help you gain weight!

 Wherever the brewery was located, the final product was consumed by me and my peers for only two reasons: First, it did have at least minimal alcoholic content and tasted vaguely like beer, though one which had been aged for only an hour or two in someone’s bladder before being bottled.
 Second, it was cheap, cheaper even than Coca Cola.
 Memory tells me that we once figured the price at 15 ½ cents a long neck bottle at a time when Coke sold for 25 cents a bottle.
 Bullfrog was even cheaper when purchased by the keg.
 Interestingly, there may not be a bar in the world that sells, or sold, Bullfrog beer either bottled or on tap.
 If there is one be assured that it will not be in business for long.
 However, for someone attending college on the GI Bill who was far from being a teetotaler it was the alcoholic drink of choice.